 A micro-interaction is a small action the customer takes when using your website.
 Common examples of microinteractions include a swipe on Tinder or a customized “like” on Facebook.

 If an eCommerce site can label microinteractions (like watching a video or checking size guide) and work to improve them, they can make dozens of small improvements that lead to greater customer satisfaction and sales.
+In fact, video always adds dynamic to your site, so in case you are looking for a video production company in Dubai to create some videos, visit ZainiMedia.com.

 2. More Designers Are Using Full-Screen Overlays